The video url could not retrieve a video.

 Pacific Rim Bonsai Collection

-This magnificent bonsai collection, owned and operated by Weyerhaeuser Company, is adjacent to the Garden.
+This magnificent bonsai collection is adjacent to the Garden.
 For additional information please visit their website at: Pacific Rim Bonsai Collection or call (253) 924-3153.

 Weddings & Special Events